Getting a Mortgage To Buy an Off-Plan Property

 The type of property can affect the perceived risk for mortgage providers.
 For example, non-standard construction builds can be more difficult to sell.
 That makes lenders less likely to extend you a mortgage as the perceived risk is higher.

-When it comes to off-plan new builds, look out for the properties which require expensive materials or maintenance.
-They may make a property harder to resell.
+When it comes to off-plan new builds, look out for properties that require expensive materials or maintenance.
+These may make a property harder to resell.

 Do you pay stamp duty?

 Yes.
-You will need to pay stamp duty for an off-plan property and any Land Registry charges.
-It is calculated based on the price you pay, and not the market value.
+You will need to pay stamp duty and any Land Registry charges for an off-plan property.
+Stamp duty is calculated based on the price you pay, not the market value.

-Use our calculator below to see how this may work out for you, based on the off-plan property you’re wanting to buy:
+Use our calculator below to see how this may work out for you based on the off-plan property you want to buy:

 Stamp Duty Calculator